-LLMs can be used to enhanced KGs because KGs might be incomplete and textual information is not integrated in the embedding itself.
-It can be represented in Boxology by Figure 4.
-Similar to the KG-enhanced LLMs in training, new data is inferred by an LLM (pattern 2e).
+LLMs can be used to enhance KGs as KGs might be incomplete and textual information is not integrated in the embedding itself.
+It can be represented in Boxology as presented in Figure 4.
+Similar to the KG-enhanced LLMs in training, new data is infered by an LLM (pattern 2e).
 These are then transformed to symbols (1d) and used to create or add on to a KG model (1a).

-[60] generates representations on different levels such as sentence and document using LLMs and [31] creates multi-modal embeddings.
+For example, Nayyeri et al. [60] generate representations on different levels such as sentence and document using LLMs and Huang et al. [31] create multi-modal embeddings.
 Models following this structure are often used for tasks such as LLM-augmented KG completion and construction, including Named Entity Recognition, Coreference Resolution, and Relation Extraction.
-For example, KG-BERT, MLT-KGC, and PKGC use LLMs for the completion of KG [41, 50, 102].
+For example, KG-BERT, MLT-KGC, and PKGC use LLMs for the completion of a knowledge graph [41, 50, 101].
 They use the LLM output to predict the relation between new entities and existing ones.
-[100] uses LLMs to aid in Named Entity Recognition, [9, 37] for Coreference Resolution, and [64, 78] for Relation Extraction.
+Yan et al. [99] uses LLMs to aid in Named Entity Recognition, [9, 37] for Coreference Resolution, and [64, 78] for Relation Extraction.